Martchus/cpp-utilities/doc/testapplication.md

 # Test applications

-\brief Arguments supported by test applications created with `TestTarget` CMake
+\brief Arguments supported by test applications created with the `TestTarget` CMake
        module and the `TestUtilities::TestApplication` class

 ```